I frequently tout the benefits of strength training on this blog. And for good reason.

 Do you deal with anxiety, depression or stress?
 Maybe all you need is a run to start pulling out of it.

 One interesting tidbit of information that I also read in Spark is that, when performed by stress-cases, high-intensity anaerobic workouts actually had a detrimental effect on the body and brain.
 When you’re stressed beyond belief, the body will interpret that extra strain as additional pressure, causing a cortisol release.
-Excess cortisol negatively effects memory, focus, fat metabolism (especially in the midsection) and can actually erode neurons!
+Excess cortisol negatively affects memory, focus, fat metabolism (especially in the midsection) and can actually erode neurons!

 So much of my training now is geared toward getting my clients to a state of minimal cortisol.
 Depending on their situation, aerobic exercise may be better for just calming the nerves and gaining that space for inner peace, or if they handle stress pretty well, I’ll start them on sprints right away, knowing that they’ll recover easily.